Nialljb/fw-nii2dcm/README.md

 # nii2dcm
-This gear performs makes a DICOM from the isotropic reconstruction nifti data.
+This gear generates a DICOM from the isotropic reconstruction nifti data.
 Use axial DICOM as the reference dicom.

 ## Overview

 [Usage](#usage)

-python ciso_nii2dcm.py --dcm T2axi.dcm --nii isoRecon.nii --series 1001 --desc "CISO - Not Diagnostic" --out ciso.dcm
+input = isotropic reconstruction (of nifti file to convert to dcm) dcm = reference DICOM file out = output filename series = series number (optional) desc = series description (optional)

 [FAQ](#faq)